the-arkhive/webdesign-for-artists/Lessons/lesson-2.md

 ### Using a Repo
-All of the commands and steps you just learned are outlines below.
+All of the commands and steps you just learned are outlined below.

 - `Pull` - run the pull commands before you start working to make sure everything is up to date
 - `Stage All` - press this button when you have made changes to files and want to get ready to send them to your repo